-On the Device Investigator page for a device, you can click the Tools menu to open a drop-down panel that provides access to a set of network tools.
+On the Device Investigator page for a device, you can click the Tools menu to display the Tools panel.
+The Tools panel provides access to a set of network tools.
 The Tools panel lets you to run diagnostics on a device without leaving the the new user interface.